About Me

 Continuous Professional Development

 I engage in regular continuous professional development courses across a diverse range of disciplines to broaden my vision and enhance my skills.
-I have completed Applied Suicide Intervention Skills Training (ASIST) and courses in Transactional Analysis, Gestalt Therapy, Attachment Issues, Attachment in Adoption, Adolescent Interventions (Bronagh Starrs), Sand-tray Therapy, Trauma-Focused CBT (University of North Carolina), Understanding Dementia (University of Tasmania and Wicking Research Institute) and Body Mind Meditation (Louis Hughes).
+I have completed such courses as Applied Suicide Intervention Skills Training (ASIST) and courses in Transactional Analysis, Gestalt Therapy, Attachment Issues, Attachment in Adoption, Adolescent Interventions (Bronagh Starrs), Sand-tray Therapy with Dottie Higgins-Klein (Family and Play Therapy Center, Philadelphia), LGBTQ+ Counselling, Trauma-Focused CBT (University of North Carolina), Responding to Crisis, Disasters and Traumatic events Conference (Complex Trauma Institute), Understanding Dementia (University of Tasmania and Wicking Research Institute) and Body Mind Meditation (Louis Hughes).
+The use of Music as a therapeutic tool is of particular interest to me since I have completed extensive training in the area of music theory and education.